-Reflection is similar to a teacher who gets up early to tweak a lesson plan or an artist who stays up late to re-write a chorus or an athlete who finds a way into the gym before it opens.
-Reflection is the parent who is frustrated by a child’s actions yet continues to build into him, speaking words of hope and belief.
+Reflection is similar to a teacher who gets up early to tweak a lesson plan or an artist who stays up late to re-write a chorus, or an athlete who finds a way into the gym before it opens.
+Reflection is the parent frustrated by a child’s actions yet continues to build into him, speaking words of hope and belief.
 Those who reflect know there is power in the pause.
 Those skilled in reflection have learned the discipline of waiting and listening.

 Check out my Bottom Line Bible app.
 It’s designed to emphasize the ‘pause.’
 It helps you reflect on what you read in the Bible with the goal of staying engaged with God throughout the day.

 So how do you reflect on God’s word?